navrudh/clickstream-microservices/README.md

 ### Decisions Taken When Architecting The Application

+#### Why Kafka?

 Incoming click data will be of a [streaming](https://en.wikipedia.org/wiki/Streaming_data) nature.
-Therefore it is expected that the rate of incoming data will be higher at times which could strain our servers.
-Therefore we can model our application as a data producer and a data consumer.
-This architecture now allowes us to scale our services according to the scenario.
+Therefore it is expected that the rate of incoming data will be higher at times which would block our server threads and strain our servers.
+This can be avoided by using a stream processor such as Kafka.
+Therefore we can model our application as a component that pushes the incoming data into a stream and a consumer component that processes items from the data stream.
+This architecture now allowes us to scale our services according to the loads experienced during runtime.

 The flow of data within the application is as follows:

-Publisher => Kafka Stream => Consumer
+The current architecture looks like this:

+(REST API + Publisher) => (Kafka Stream) => (Consumer that manipulates database)

 This allows us to:
 1. increase the amount of publishers if the API hit rate crosses set thresholds
 2. increase the number of consumers when there is a lot of processing that needs to be done

+#### Why MongoDB?

+1. There will be a large number of reads in our use case.
+Therefore a database that allows concurrent reads and writes was necessary
+2. MongoDB has powerful aggregation features built into it that allow us to perform computations of a large amount of data fairly quickly and accurately even when the collections are sharded

+#### Other Assumptions

+- There is no check for duplicates performed on the click stream data.
+The client providing the data is assumed to to be without faults.

-### Build Instructions
+## Build Instructions

 Note: The following build instructions are platform independent.